Utah Unemployment Benefits

 Overpayments occur when you receive benefits that you are entitled to receive.
 This may occur for various reasons.
 However, the most common reason is when an appeal is reversed and you are required to pay back the excessive amount you received prior to the court judgment.

 Benefits overpayment generally occurs on the UI benefits including any deductions like child support or taxes.
-In the event an overpayment occurs, the DWS will send you letter highlighting the same.
+In the event an overpayment occurs, the DWS will send you a letter highlighting the same.
 This letter will carry information on the amount overpayment, methods to repay and the manner in which you can file an appeal against the overpayment.

 Some of the reasons why an overpayment may occur are: